Transition Tori in the Planar Restricted Elliptic Three Body Problem: Introduction

 All of the above mentioned results have a common feature: since the problem follows from an autonomous Hamiltonian, the transversality of the intersections and the chaotic dynamics of the system are always restricted to a constant energy manifold.
-In this paper we are going to consider the planar restricted elliptic three body problem (PRE3BP), where the equations are no longer autonomous which, means that a change of energy of solutions is possible.
-We will consider the circular problem considered by Llibre, Martinez and Simo in \cite{Simo} and generalize it to allow the orbits of the two larger masses $\mu$ and $1-\mu$ to be elliptic with small eccentricities $e.$ We will treat this as a perturbation of the circular case.
-We will show that most of the Lapunov orbits around $L_{2}$ persist under such perturbation.
-What is more, we will show that the rich dynamics associated with these orbits and obtained in \cite{Simo} also survives.
-On top of this, it will turn out that we also have chaotic diffusion along the energy level.
+In this paper we are going to consider the planar restricted elliptic three body problem (PRE3BP), where the equations are no longer autonomous, which means that a change of energy of solutions is possible.
+We will consider the circular problem considered by Llibre, Martinez and Simo in \cite{Simo} and generalize it to allow the orbits of the planet and the Sun to be elliptic with small eccentricities $e$.
+We will treat this as a perturbation of the circular case.
+We will show that most of the Lyapounov orbits around $L_{2}^{\mu}$ persist under such perturbation as KAM-tori.
+Moreover, we will show that the symbolic dynamics associated with these orbits also survives.
+This kind of the 'structural stability' of symbolic dynamics constitute the main result of this paper.
+It will turn out that we also have chaotic diffusion along the energy level.
 In effect the dynamics of the elliptic problem is by one dimension richer than the dynamics of the circular problem, where all solutions are restricted to a constant energy manifold.
-To be more precise, we will prove the following Theorem

-\begin{theorem} For a sequence of masses $\{\mu_{k}\}_{k=2}^{\infty}$ and for energies close to the energy of the libration point $L_{2}$, for sufficiently small eccentricities $e$ of the elliptic problem, most of the Lapunov orbits around $L_{2}$ survive and are perturbed to invariant tori.
-What is more, there exist a homoclinic and a heteroclinic tangle between the surviving tori which involves diffusion in energy (Such a heteroclinic tangle between invariant tori is the mechanism of the so called transition chains).
-The diffusion occurs between any two of the surviving tori on an interval of energies of order $e^{1/2}.$ \end{theorem}

-We would like to stress here, that some parts of our proof of the above theorem are nonrigorous, but are strongly backed by numerical computations.
-We will explain this later in this introduction after an overview of the proof.